-- If the student and his/her parent/guardian are not satisfied with the findings of the board of review that resulted in a suspension from a program; a hearing may be requested before the board of education. - The appeal must be in writing, must be directed to the athletic director or administrator, and must be received within seven calendar days from the board of review date. - After the written appeal has been received, a date for the board of education hearing will be established by the principal, such date shall be no later than ten days after the receipt of the appeal. - Present at the hearing, in addition to the athletic director and/or administrator, shall be the student, the parent/guardian, or his/her representative.
-If a rule violation related to a specific sport or activity is involved, the advisor or coach of that activity shall be present. - The student, the parent/guardian, or his/her representative will be provided with an opportunity to testify and present other evidence on his/her behalf, as well as confront and question witnesses. - The board of education decision based on this hearing shall supersede that of the board of review.
-The hearing shall be taped and the taped proceedings will constitute the official record of the hearing. - The decision resulting from this board of education hearing will be put in writing by the clerk of the board and mailed to the student and/or his/her parent/guardian.
+- If the student and his/her parent/guardian are not satisfied with the findings of the board of review that resulted in a suspension from a program; a hearing may be requested before the board of education. - The appeal must be in writing, must be directed to the principal or administrator and must be received within seven calendar days from the first day such suspension took effect.

-The Superintendent will review the process and render a decision in writing within seven (7) calendar days.
-The decision of the Superintendent is final.

-FLAGRANT FOULS

-A student who committed a flagrant foul or an act of unsportsmanlike conduct resulting in disqualification from a contest by an official or by the coach, will be suspended for at least the next scheduled contest and brought forth to the Athletic/Activities Director; this may result in a code of conduct violation.
+After the written appeal has been received, a date for the board of education hearing will be established by the principal, such date shall be no later than ten days after the receipt of the appeal.

+Present at the hearing, in addition to the principal and/or administrator, shall be the student, the parent/guardian, or his/her representative.
+If a rule violation related to a specific sport or activity is involved, the advisor or coach of that activity shall be present.

+The student, the parent/guardian, or his/her representative will be provided with an opportunity to testify and present other evidence on his/her behalf, as well as confront and question witnesses.

+The board of education decision based on this hearing shall supersede that of the board of review.
+The hearing shall be taped and the taped proceedings will constitute the official record of the hearing.

+The decision resulting from this board of education hearing will be put in writing by the clerk of the board and mailed to the student and/or his/her parent/quardian.

+Transgender Student Participation

+Transgender students will be permitted to participate in co-curricular activities in a manner consistent with their gender identity consistently expressed at school.